bloominstituteoftechnology/DS-Unit-1-Sprint-2-Data-Wrangling-and-Storytelling/module2-find-portfolio-ideas/template.md

 ## You

 What do you care about?
+1) Why Online Shoppers See Different Prices for the Same Item
-1) Terrorist attack on innocent people
+2) Terrorist attack on innocent people
-2) Growing rate of cancer in women
+3) Growing rate of cancer in women
-3) Growing population effect on environment, socity
+4) Growing population effect on environment, socity
-4) growing rate of viral and bacterial infection in toddler
+5) growing rate of viral and bacterial infection in toddler
-5) Effect of social media on personal relationship
+6) Effect of social media on personal relationship

-6) Why Online Shoppers See Different Prices for the Same Item What do you know about?
+What do you know about?
+ when i do the google search about  the price of product i am intrested in.
+I find variation in the prices of the same product.

+What decisions do you face?
 a) who is selling product on low price?
   b) when is the time to get product on sell?
   c) which is the lowest price of the products? d)why they sell product on deal

-What decisions do you face?

 ## Seven templates